Skip to content

 Activity 1-1 | Orient yourself to the course

-View the course overview video, review the course and unit schedules to get a sense of the flow of the course, and read through the course assignments.
+View the course overview, review the course schedule to get a sense of the flow of the course, and read through the course assignments.

 Activity 1-2 | Test your access to Moodle